 It’s smart to work on your foundation before implementing any marketing tactic.

 There are dozens of marketing channels, tools, and growth hacks you can implement.
-SEO, PPC, Facebook Ads, cold outreach, etc. The truth is that they all at the same time work on some markets and don’t work on others.
+We looked at some of the core ones above.
+The truth is that they all at the same time work on some markets and don’t work on others.

 How do you figure out what marketing channels you should focus on?

 - Survey your core customers (what we covered in the previous step)

 I highly recommend using tools like SimilarWeb, Ahrefs, and BuzzSumo to understand where your competitors’ traffic comes from.